JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### runIdePerformanceTest
 {#tasks-runideperformancetest}

-Runs performance tests on the IDE with the developed plugin installed.
+Run performance tests on the IDE with the developed plugin installed.

 The `runIdePerformanceTest` task extends the `RunIdeBase` task, so all configuration attributes of `JavaExec` and [`runIde`](#tasks-runide) tasks can be used in the `runIdePerformanceTest` as well.
 See [`runIde`](#tasks-runide) task for more details.